Bring My Flowers Now

-"Bring My Flowers Now" is a song by American country music singer Tanya Tucker.
+"Bring My Flowers Now" is a song by American country music singer-songwriter Tanya Tucker.
 The song was written by Tucker with Brandi Carlile, Tim Hanseroth and Phil Hanseroth.
 It was released on August 16, 2019, as the fourth single from Tucker's twenty-fifth studio album While I'm Livin'.
 After 14 nominations throughout her career, the song earned Tucker her first Grammy Award.
 "Bring My Flowers Now" won Best Country Song in addition to being nominated for Best Country Solo Performance and the all-genre Grammy Award for Song of the Year.
 Rolling Stone placed the song at number 3 on their Best Country and Americana Songs of 2019 list, while Billboard ranked the song at number 27 on their list of the 35 Best Country Songs of the 2010s.
 The song peaked at number 47 on the Billboard Hot Country Songs chart.

 Background

 The songwriting process for "Bring My Flowers Now" began when Carlile suggested that Tucker finally finish the song she had been trying to write for 30 years.
 While Tucker was initially apprehensive about it, the track actually came about pretty easily.
 Tucker explained, "So I went into the restroom to think—I do my best thinking there—went back out, and [Brandi] was in the panel room.
 And we wrote this song in about 30 minutes.
 And then we walked in there to the vocal booth, and the band came in, and we recorded it."
 Tucker would later admit in interviews that she "would have liked to change a few things."
 She said that Carlile didn't want her to, saying that this album was about Tanya the singer, not Tanya the performer.
 Carlile told her, "This song sticks.
 This is what came out of your mouth, and that's the way we're gonna put it on there."